 One week after my first chemo on May 24th, my husband and I met with a breast cancer oncologist at Duke University Medical Center.
-He was not very encouraging and explained that this was a serious breast cancer.
+He was very realistic and not encouraging and explained that this was a serious breast cancer.
 We got the impression from him that I was not going to be around to worry about whether I had one or two breasts, and he did not recommend a bilateral mastectomy.
 I told my husband and myself then that I was going to prove them wrong.
+(I saw that same oncologist last year at Duke during an IBC forum, and told him exactly what I had said when I left his office.
+He was surprised at my tenacity!)
 My last chemo was the Wednesday before my 52nd birthday on July 18th.
 After my first chemo, I was put into “chemopause” instead of “menopause.”

 I had surgery on August 8, 2001.
-During the follow-up scans after surgery (CT, MRI, and Bone), a quarter-size spot showed up in my liver, plus my liver enzymes were “sky high.”
+During the follow-up scans after surgery (CT, MRI, and bone), a quarter-sized lesion showed up in my liver, plus my liver enzymes were “sky high.”
 That weekend was the second hardest of all of them.
 We had our “pity party” that Saturday, and my husband and I said lots of prayers.
 By Monday, we were ready to really fight with all our strength.
-I had 2 healing prayers within a 10-day period, and when I had a liver MRI in preparation for a biopsy, the spot was no longer there.
+After my primary oncologist consulted with my Duke and UNC oncologists, they agreed that I needed a biopsy to identify the lesion.
+I had 2 healing prayers within a 10-day period, and when I had a liver MRI in preparation for a biopsy, the spot was no longer there!
 The doctor said that the spot was possibly the duodenum and the radiologist read the scan incorrectly.
 Later, I hugged my oncologist and he seemed surprised and said, “What was that for?”
 I told him that he had a tough job, giving patients bad news.
 He said that I had the tough job, since I was the patient.
 And I told him, “Not for long – I am going to be healed.”

 After having a port placed on my right chest wall, I began weekly Taxol (135 mg) on August 28, 2001 and finished on March 21, 2002.
 In the middle of weekly chemo, I started radiation, with reduced Taxol, on December 10th and had 33 sessions, completing them on January 28, 2002.
 I said prayers during all 33 treatments.